ludwig778/macro_counter/README.md

 Registered bacon
 ```

-**Checking ingredient infos**
+**Checking component infos**

-By default, an ingredient without any multipliers, will be shown with the given amount (units).
+By default, an component without any multipliers, will be shown with the given amount (units).

 ```
 (counter) => plan